How to Quit Smoking Confidently and Successfully

 Joelle Thirsk Fathi, DNP, RN, ARNP, CTTS, NCTTP

-Smoking cessation (quitting smoking) is one of the best things we can do to help our bodies protect us from disease, fight illness, undergo treatment, and help our bodies heal.
-Research shows that 70% of people who smoke want to quit but only 3-5% are successful because they attempt to quit without help.1-3 There are many reasons why people want to quit smoking, and better health is often at the top of the list.4 Unfortunately, many people who actively smoke have had many unsuccessful quit attempts; this can be discouraging, and it can prevent people from trying to quit again.
+Smoking cessation (quitting smoking) is one of the best things to do to help our bodies protect us from disease, fight illness, undergo treatment, and help our bodies heal.
+Research shows that 70% of people who smoke want to quit, but only 7.5% are successful likely because they attempt to quit without help.1 There are many reasons people want to quit smoking, and better health is often at the top.2 Unfortunately, many people who actively smoke have had many unsuccessful quit attempts; this can be discouraging and prevent people from trying to quit again.

-The chances of succeeding in quitting smoking are 2-3 times greater when cessation treatment and therapeutic support is provided.5 Knowing how to approach quitting smoking, find the necessary support, and be successful in quitting for good can be challenging.
-The content in this chapter provides the key information needed to understand how nicotine dependence occurs, what happens when quitting nicotine, and how to avoid the unpleasant symptoms of nicotine withdrawal.
-But most importantly, how to quit smoking safely and effectively.
+The chances of quitting smoking are 2-3 times greater with cessation treatment and therapeutic support.3 Knowing how to approach quitting smoking, find the necessary support, and be successful in quitting for good can be challenging.
+The content in this chapter provides the critical information needed to understand how nicotine dependence occurs, what happens when quitting nicotine, how to avoid the unpleasant symptoms of nicotine withdrawal, and most importantly, how to quit smoking safely and effectively.

 Chemicals in Cigarettes

-Cigarettes contain tobacco and up to 7,000 other ingredients, including many that are harmful to our health.6 When smoking a cigarette, toxic gases including carbon monoxide (which is poisonous) and chemicals, such as tar, are inhaled and build up in the blood.7 These gases and chemicals circulate throughout the body and cause damage to the body’s cells.
+Cigarettes contain tobacco and up to 7,000 other ingredients, including many that are harmful to our health.4 When smoking a cigarette, toxic gases, including carbon monoxide (which is poisonous) and chemicals, such as tar, are inhaled and build up in the blood.5 These gases and chemicals circulate throughout the body and cause damage to the body’s cells.
 Additionally, cigarettes contain nicotine (the potent substance from the tobacco plant).
-Nicotine is the notable ingredient in all tobacco products, that causes physical, mental, and behavioral dependence and make it so hard to quit smoking.8
+Nicotine is the notable ingredient in all tobacco products, including cigarettes, that causes physical, mental, and behavioral dependence and makes it hard to quit smoking.6

 How Nicotine Affects the Brain